NOAA-GSL/VxIngest/README.md

 ### Running an ingest job service

-To run a single ingest job there are a few extra parameters in addition to the /data directory.
+To run a single ingest job there are a few extra parameters in addition to the /data directory. directories should be under the /opt/data mountpoint (where the data path is mounted).
 This is a typical invocation.

 ```bash
  data=/data-ingest/data public=/public docker compose run ingest ./scripts/VXingest_utilities/run-ingest.sh -c /run/secrets/CREDENTIALS_FILE -o /opt/data/test/outdir -j JOB:V01:METAR:GRIB2:MODEL:HRRR -l /opt/data/test/logs -m /opt/data/test/metrics -x /opt/data/test/xfer -f 20329817000006"